bookwyrm-social/documentation/content/using_bookwyrm/shelves.md

 ## Custom Shelves

 Custom shelves are completely separate from the reading status shelves.

-Adding books to them works the same though.
+### Adding books to custom shelves

+You can add any book to a custom shelf by using the dropdown menu on the shelf/reading status button.
+Once you've created new shelves, they will be displayed there and selecting one will add it.

 ### On multiple custom shelves